tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 BDQ Core covers a specification of tests for the quality of biodiversity data, not a specification of the quality to which biodiversity data are expected to conform.
 ‘Fitness for use’ of a biodiversity data record will greatly depend on the use to which it is applied: a record that is unsuitable to be used in one application may be suitable for another application (Belbin et al 2013).

 The BDQ tests support the determination of whether data resources will be fit for use for some particular purpose from the perspectives of the data quality dimensions `Completeness`, `Conformance`, `Consistency`, `Likeliness`, `Reliability`, and `Resolution`.
-The tests themselves to not assert data quality, rather, sets of tests can be defined to support the assessment or assurance of data quality for a particular purpose by analyzing their responses to the input data in question against predefined expectations.
+The tests themselves do not assert data quality, rather, sets of tests can be defined to support the assessment or assurance of data quality for a particular purpose by analyzing their responses to the input data in question against predefined expectations.
 This standard does not specify a structure to capture 'profiles' - component tests, order of processing, and expected results - for particular cases of fitness for use.

 The BDQ tests were initially targeted specifically to [Darwin Core](https://dwc.tdwg.org/terms/) classes and properties against which they operate.
 This is not a limitation on the scope of the standard, but rather a choice of original scope against which to develop the tests.